Tales of the Abyss: Anime

 A 26-episode animated TV adaptation of Tales of the Abyss, produced by Bandai Visual, Namco Bandai Games and Sunrise began airing on October 4, 2008, and ended its run on March 28, 2009.
 The episodes were directed by Kenji Kodama and written by Akemi Omode.
 The game's theme song, "Karma" by Bump of Chicken, was reused as the opening theme; most of the voice actors from the game also reprised their roles.

 On July 22, 2010, Anime News Network announced that the North American anime distributor Bandai Entertainment acquired the license to the Tales of the Abyss anime.
 Originally set to release on July 7, 2011, it was later delayed to October 11, 2011.
 Following the closure of Bandai Entertainment in 2012, Sunrise USA announced at their panel at Otakon 2013, that Funimation (later known as Crunchyroll) has rescued the series, along with a handful of other former Bandai Entertainment titles.

+On August 1, 2026, Discotek Media announced at Otakon they had rescued the Tales of the Abyss anime series for a North American Blu-ray release in 2026.